 Step 4: Send in your supporting documentation

-After taking the CSCS exam, you’ll need to send the NSCA your college transcripts (stating that you’ve graduated with a bachelor’s degree) and a copy of your CPR / AED certification.
+After taking the Certified Strength and Conditioning Specialist exam, you’ll need to send the NSCA your college transcripts (stating that you’ve graduated with a bachelor’s degree) and a copy of your CPR / AED certification.
 Once the NSCA can verify that you meet their minimum prerequisites, your exam scores will be released.
 Supporting documents must be sent to:

 How to Become a CSCCa Strength and Conditioning Coach Certified (SCCC)